benradstone/wandisco-documentation/docs/quickstarts/operation/migration.md

 :::note
 You must have the [LiveMigrator](http://docs.wandisco.com/bigdata/wdfusion/plugins/live-migrator/6.0/) plugin installed as part of your deployment.
-By default, all pre-configured environments (through Docker) have the LiveMigrator plugin installed.
+By default, all pre-configured environments (through Docker) have LiveMigrator installed.
 :::

 Once you have created a [HCFS replication rule](./create-rule.md#hcfs) you can start a migration using the LiveMigrator.
 This allows you to migrate data in a single pass while keeping up with all changes to your source storage.
 The outcome is guaranteed data consistency between source and target.
 As data is being migrated it is immediately ready to be used, without interruption.